All Episodes

 I think Plato was like, you know, we can still be buds, but I don't support what you're doing.

-So, how deep in the Catholic church do you have to be before you just kind of go, yeah, this is part of the deal?
+So how deep in the Catholic Church do you have to be before you just kind of go, yeah, this is part of the deal?

-I mean, you know, did they have an understanding of that, or are they just like sort of like when I think of a young priest, maybe they're not really learning that like by the way, you can find kids.
+Or are they just like sort of like when I think of a young priest, maybe they're not really learning that like, by the way, you can fuck kids.

-Uh, we don't we don't we discourage it, we're trying to get rid of it.
+We're trying to get rid of it.

-But the priesthood's like a it's like a fraternity, man.
+But the priesthood's like a, it's like a fraternity, man.

-Like if you think of a college fraternity, every new class of uh initiates that comes into a college fraternity, there's a lineage back to the founders of the frat from 200 years ago or whatever, right?
+Like if you think of a college fraternity, every new class of initiates that comes into a college fraternity, there's a lineage back to the founders of the frat from 200 years ago or whatever, right?

-I mean, there's like there's the traditions, there's the hazing, and so what I think happened is that this sporadically spread throughout the globe as Catholicism spread through the missionaries, and there's just spots where it happens, spots where it doesn't really happen.
+And so what I think happened is that this sporadically spread throughout the globe as Catholicism spread through the missionaries.

-And so I think there are priests that have like never encountered it because they became a priest in you know, fucking Bloomington, Illinois, you know, like normal small town, and but I think that there are communities that it's more rampant.
+And so I think there are priests that have like never encountered it because they became a priest in, you know, fucking Bloomington, Illinois, you know, like normal small town.

-That and this is all just me speculating, man.
+And this is all just me speculating, man.

 I don't know.

-I'm just saying, I'm just trying to take apart the theory, but like how would it be conveyed?
+I'm just saying, I'm just trying to take apart the theory, but like, how would it be conveyed?

 Sure.

-You know, it seems like it could never be out and out said, so maybe it's conveyed through some sort of subtle way.
+You know, it seems like it could never be out and out said.

 Think about it like this, Pat.